 Curriculum Committee is the heart of ANova.
 We create and support curriculum that is centered on our student’s life experiences.
 We create innovative, fun programming projects while researching and implementing the most effective educational tools that best serve our students.
 We educate ourselves on best teaching and learning practices while iterating on our curriculum by gathering feedback from our students, mentors, and teachers.

 The target of our mentorship program is towards under-resourced urban youth in the Bay Area.
-Our responsibility as the DeCal team is to provide sociological and historical context of the communities we serve.
+Our responsibility as the GM team is to provide sociological and historical context of the communities we serve.
 If we don’t understand the communities we serve, we cannot effectively be role models and mentors to the students.
-The DeCal is the soul ANova.
+Our general meeting is the soul ANova.
 We work to maintain the integrity of the club's mission statement by constantly educating ourselves and our members.

 Events Committee plans ANova’s biggest event of the year, ANova Hacks!
 We work hard to ensure ANova Hacks is the best possible experience for our students, and that includes sponsorship, marketing, and logistics.
 In addition, we organize other amazing opportunities such as trips to major Silicon Valley companies like Facebook and Google.